 The ability to maintain good posture has a lot to do with your work environment.
-While establishing a stretching routine and an hourly posture correction Microstep can do wonders for your back and general well-being, at the end of the day, it’s much harder to sustain a neutral spine or other elements of good posture if your office setup won’t support them.
+While establishing a stretching routine and an hourly posture correction Microstep can do wonders for your back and general well-being, at the end of the day, it’s much harder to sustain a neutral spine or other elements of good posture if your work setup won’t support them.
 Below are three tips that will make your workspace work for you, and put you on a fast track to improved posture.

 Adjust your furniture height

 A healthy workspace consists of furniture that accommodates your specific size and shape, Alan Hedge, Ph.D., the director of the Human Factors and Ergonomics Research Group at Cornell University, tells the Times.
-If you’re able to select your own office furniture, look for a chair that easily reclines and has an adjustable height.
+If you’re able to select your own furniture, look for a chair that easily reclines and has an adjustable height.
 Desks are tricky because many of them are built for writing with a pen, not for typing, Hedge notes.
 He suggests using a keyboard tray with a negative slope (which ensures the front of the keyboard is angled higher than the back) to your desk to avoid straining your wrists while you type.

 Check your chair position